sandun86/react-single-responsibility/README.md

-## Getting Started with product listing app
+## Getting Started with Product Listing App

 Here is a demo app of the single responsibility of the react application